Brandon Stanton: Life and work

 In December 2013, Stanton was named one of Time magazine's "30 Under 30 People Changing the World".
 In August 2014, he traveled to the Middle East to photograph people as part of a 50-day trip through 10 countries in the region under the auspices of the United Nations.
 In July 2015, he traveled to Pakistan and again to Iran to do the same.
 At the conclusion of his trip to Pakistan, Stanton crowdfunded $2.3 million to help end bonded labor in Pakistan.

 In January 2015, Stanton was invited to the Oval Office to interview President Barack Obama.
 The trip concluded a two-week crowdfunding campaign on Humans of New York in which $1.4 million was raised.

 In March 2016, Stanton opposed Donald Trump's presidential campaign, criticizing Trump on social media for hateful speech, such as delayed disavowing "white supremacy" and defending those who commit violence at his rallies.
 A day after his Facebook post, it had over 1.6 million likes and was shared nearly 1 million times.

 Stanton has posted stories and photos from the Pediatrics Department of Memorial Sloan Kettering Cancer Center in New York City.
 As he did for his other projects, Stanton created a fundraising campaign, and raised over $3.8 million for pediatric cancer research.

 In 2020, Stanton released Humans, a book of portraits and stories from forty countries around the world.
 It debuted at number 1 on the NYT Bestsellers’ list in non-fiction category.

 In 2022, Stanton published the first longform piece of writing based on one of his subjects: Tanqueray.
 The Washington Post described it as, “A beautiful, sometimes shocking NC-17 story, kept out of the lily-white, upper crust canon of literature―until now.”

-In October 2025, Stanton published Dear New York, a "love letter to New York, I guess, through the stories of its people."
-The book release coincides with the largest public artwork in New York in 20 years, in which Stanton and more than 1,000 other artists took over Grand Central Station.
-The art installation (also called Dear New York) removed all advertisements and replaced them with "50-foot public art projections and full-scale takeovers of its subway tunnels."
+Dear New York

+In October 2025, Stanton transformed New York City's Grand Central Terminal into an immersive public art installation titled Dear New York, which ran from October 6 to 19.
+All commercial advertising within the terminal was removed for the two-week run and replaced with photographic portraits and stories drawn from Humans of New York.
+The installation featured 50-foot projections in the Main Concourse, over 100 hours of live performances by Juilliard students and faculty, and a community exhibition in Vanderbilt Hall with work by 600 New York City public school students.
+Stanton said the installation was conceived as an attempt to "recreate the humanity of New York City in a single building."
+ARTnews described the project as "a citywide self-portrait" and compared its scale and civic ambition to Christo and Jeanne-Claude's 2005 installation The Gates.
+Stanton self-funded the project, which he described as costing most of the savings he had accumulated over 15 years of Humans of New York.
+A companion book of the same title was published alongside the installation.